List of Mac models grouped by CPU type

-This list of Mac models grouped by CPU type contains all central processing units (CPUs) used by Apple Inc. for their Mac computers.
+This list of Mac models grouped by CPU type contains all central processing units (CPUs) used by Apple for their Mac computers.
 It is grouped by processor family, processor model, and then chronologically by Mac models.

 Motorola 68k

 Motorola 68000

 The Motorola 68000 was the first Apple Macintosh processor.
 It has 32-bit CPU registers, a 24-bit address bus, and a 16-bit data path; Motorola referred to it as a "16-/32-bit microprocessor."

 Motorola 68020

 The Motorola 68020 was the first 32-bit Mac processor, first used on the Macintosh II.
 The 68020 has many improvements over the 68000, including an instruction cache, and was the first Mac processor to support a paged memory management unit, the Motorola 68851.

 The Macintosh LC configured the 68020 to use a 16-bit system bus with ASICs that limited RAM to 10 MB (as opposed to the 32-bit limit of 4 GB).